NeleSchallenberg/meet-app/README.md

 **TESTS**

 - Render number input field
-- Render default value for number of events
+- Render 32 as default value for number of events

 _TEST SCENARIO 2: User can change the number of events they want to see._